SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Summary

-You've now created CAP app xtravels and consumed the masterdata served by the xflights app.
+You've now created CAP app xtravels and consumed the master data served by the xflights app.
 So far we have been only looking at CAP level Data Federation with service level replication.
 In the next section we will apply the principles of CAP Data Federation to consume a BDC Data Product.